Royal Swedish Ballet: History

-The Ballet was from the beginning closely linked to the Opera; ballets were a part of the performances of the Opera, and the dancers were also active on the Royal Dramatic Theatre.
-When the Royal Swedish Opera were closed down between 1806 and 1809–1812, the Ballet was not closed, only moved over to the theatre.
+The ballet was closely linked to opera from the beginning; ballets were a part of the performances of the opera, and the dancers were also active on the Royal Dramatic Theatre.
+When the Royal Swedish Opera were closed down between 1806 and 1809–1812, the ballet was not closed, only moved to the theatre.

-During the 19th century, new ballets were made all the time, and older ones seldom performed; En komisk balett (A comic Ballet) by Louis Deland was given 127 times between 1796 and 1809, followed by La Fille Mal Gardée, given 54 times in 1812–1842.
-August Bournonville was active as a guest Ballet master 1839, 1847, 1857, 1858 and 1861–1864, and his favorite Swedish ballerinas Charlotta Norberg and Johanna Sundberg educated students in his techniques.
-The Ballet is considered to have been in a state of decay during the end of the 19th century; after the dismissal of Anders Selinder and Sophie Daguin in 1856, the Ballet was used more as a supplement to the opera and not as an independent artform, and Sigurd Lund, a student of Bournonville, was not independent enough to prevent this.
-It was not until 1913, that the Ballet returned to a more independent form.
+During the 19th century, new ballets were frequently made, and older ones seldom performed; En komisk balett (A comic ballet) by Louis Deland was given 127 times between 1796 and 1809, followed by La Fille Mal Gardée, given 54 times in 1812–1842.
+August Bournonville was active as a guest ballet master 1839, 1847, 1857, 1858 and 1861–1864, and his favorite Swedish ballerinas Charlotta Norberg and Johanna Sundberg educated students in his techniques.
+The ballet is considered to have been in a state of decay during the end of the 19th century; after the dismissal of Anders Selinder and Sophie Daguin in 1856, the ballet was used more as a supplement to the opera and not as an independent artform, and Sigurd Lund, a student of Bournonville, was not independent enough to prevent this.
+It was not until 1913, that the ballet returned to a more independent form.

 The Kungliga Hovkapellet (Royal Swedish Orchestra), the orchestra of the Royal Swedish Opera, is the performing partner for the Royal Swedish Ballet.

 Nicolas LeRiche is the director of the Royal Swedish Ballet.

 Birgitta Svendén is the general director of the Royal Swedish Opera.
 The members of Operans Balettklubb are supporters of the Royal Swedish Ballet.